How to Name and Classify Your Enzyme

 This is a brief guide to the enzyme list and principles of classification.

+Each enzyme is assigned a recommended name; usually at the suggestion of the person who submits the details.
+The rules used to classify enzymes can be found at http://www.enzyme-database.org/rules.php.
 Each enzyme is allocated a four-digit EC number, the first three digits of which define the reaction catalysed and the fourth of which is a unique identifier (serial number).
 Each enzyme is also assigned a systematic name that uniquely defines the reaction catalysed.

 The recommended names and EC number should be referred to in publications.
 This has a number of benefits: it will eliminate some of the ambiguities in the literature that have been caused by people using the same name for different enzymes and will also make the searching of literature databases more efficient.
 The EC number can also be used to find ancillary information, such as genes, sequences, properties and structures in other databases.

 An enzyme should be listed IF: